Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: From -NN and -INN to -RNN: Exploring Secrets in Neighborhoods

-In $k$-NN based method, one calculates the distance between the probe $\x_i \in \X$ and each sample $\y_j \in \Y$, and then finds out a set of best matching candidates from the gallery set $\Y$.
+In a person ReID system, one calculates the distance between the probe $\x_i \in \X$ and each gallery sample $\y_j \in \Y$ and then determines a set of best matching candidates from the gallery set $\Y$.
 Precisely, finding the top-$k$ best matching candidates can be formulated as follows:

-where $\|\cdot\|$ is a distance metric predefined or learnt from data, $\N(\x_i,k)$ is the set of the $k$-NN of the probe $\x_i$, and $[1:k]$ indicates to take the first $k$ candidates from the sorted list.
-The true matchings are expected to be included in $\N(\x_i,k)$.
-In Fig.\ref{fig:illustration-Re-ID-1}, the blue links starting from the probe $\x_i$ to the gallery samples $\{\y_1, \y_2, \y_3\}$ illustrate result of $k$-NN with $k=3$.

-Finding reliable matchings for person ReID based on $k$-NN as in \eqref{eq:re-id} is simple and efficient in implementation, however, the potentially useful information in the local neighborhood of gallery samples does not been exploited.
+where $\|\cdot\|$ is a distance metric predefined or learned from the data, $\N(\x_i,k)$ is the set of $k$-NN of the probe $\x_i$, and $[1:k]$ indicates taking the first $k$ candidates from the sorted list.
+The true matches are expected to be included in $\N(\x_i,k)$.
+In Fig.\ref{fig:illustration-Re-ID-1}, the blue links starting from the probe $\x_i$ and terminating at the gallery samples $\{\y_1, \y_2, \y_3\}$ illustrate the $k$-NN of $\x_i$ with $k=3$.
+Finding reliable matches for person ReID based on $k$-NN is simple and efficient to implement, however, the potentially useful information in the local neighborhoods of the gallery samples has not been exploited.